 Geometry

-Geometry represents real-world objects by defining a shape at a specific geographic location.
-It is used throughout this API to represent the shapes of features and graphics, layer extents, viewpoints, and GPS locations.
-It is also used, for example, to define inputs and outputs for spatial analysis and geoprocessing operations and to measure distances and areas.
+Base class for all classes that represent geometric shapes.
+Geometry is the base class for two-dimensional (x,y) and three-dimensional (x,y,z) geometries, such as Point, Multipoint, Polyline, Polygon, and Envelope.
+It represents real-world objects by defining a shape at a specific geographic location, and is used throughout the API to represent the shapes of features and graphics, layer extents, viewpoints, and GPS locations.
+It is also used to define the inputs and outputs for spatial analysis and geoprocessing operations, and to measure distances and areas.

-All types of geometry:
+All types of geometry have the following characteristics:

-Can be empty, indicating that they have no specific location or shape
+Can be empty, indicating that they have no specific location or shape.

-May have z-values and/or m-values to define elevation and measures respectively
+May have z-values and/or m-values to define elevation and measures, respectively.

-Can be converted to and from JSON to be persisted or to be exchanged directly with REST services
+Can be converted to and from JSON to be persisted or to be exchanged directly with REST services.

-Immutability Most geometries are created and not changed for their lifetime.
+Most geometries are created and not changed for their lifetime.
 Examples include features created to be stored in a geodatabase or read from a non-editable layer, and features returned from tasks such as a spatial query, geocode operation, network trace, or geoprocessing task.
-Immutable geometries (geometries that cannot be changed) offer some important benefits to your app.
+Immutable geometries (geometries that cannot be changed) offer important benefits to your app.
 They are inherently thread-safe, help prevent inadvertent changes, and allow for certain performance optimizations.

-Coordinate units The coordinates that define a geometry are only meaningful in the context of the geometry's SpatialReference.
+The coordinates that define a geometry are only meaningful in the context of the geometry's SpatialReference.
 The vertices and spatial reference together allow your app to translate a real-world object from its location on the Earth to its location on your map or scene.

 In some cases, a geometry's spatial reference may not be set.
-For example, a Graphic that does not have a spatial reference is drawn using the same spatial reference as the MapView to which it was added.
+For example, a com.arcgismaps.mapping.view.Graphic that does not have a spatial reference is drawn using the same spatial reference as the com.arcgismaps.mapping.view.GeoView to which it was added.
 If the coordinates are in a different spatial reference, the graphics may not display in the correct location, or at all.

 When using GeometryBuilder to create a Polyline or Polygon from a collection of Point, you don't need to set the spatial reference of every point before you add it to the builder, as it is assigned the spatial reference of the builder itself.
 In most other cases, such as when using a geometry in geometry operations or when editing a feature table, Geometry.spatialReference must be set.

-Spatial reference and projection Changing the coordinates of a geometry to have the same shape and location represented using a different SpatialReference is known as "projection" or sometimes as "reprojection".
+Changing the coordinates of a geometry to have the same shape and location represented using a different SpatialReference is known as "projection" or sometimes as "reprojection".
 Because geometries are immutable, they do not have any member methods that project, transform, or otherwise modify their content.

 Since